seven-of-eleven/Lenovo-ThinkPad-L13-Yoga-Hackintosh/README.md

 Use GenSMBIOS to create your own serial #... based off of your preferred model.

-- MacBookPro15,1 -`What I used`
+- MacBookPro16,3 -`What I used`
-- MacBookPro15,4 -`Reported as used by others`

-**Note:** If you use a different SMBIOS model than the MacbookPro15,1 that I've used.
+**Note:** If you use a different SMBIOS model than the MacbookPro16,3 that I've used.
 The provided USB mapping will not work.
 You will need to edit the **USBMap.kext file**.
 You can right click on the file and select **Show Package Contents**.
-From there you can open the Info.plist file in ProperTree and change MacBookPro15,1 to whatever Model ID you've chosen.
+From there you can open the Info.plist file in ProperTree and change MacBookPro16,3 to whatever Model ID you've chosen.
 This should provide a working USBMap.kext.

 </details>